Prepared for the Worst: A Learning-Based Adversarial Attack for Resilience Analysis of the ICP Algorithm: Theory

 \subsection{Attack Target: ICP}

-Our model can attack any lidar-based \ac{ICP} algorithm.
-However, we need differentiable versions of \ac{ICP} to train.
-We train using dICP \cite{lisus2023pointing}, which supports differentiable \ac{ICP} and the use of trim distance and robust cost functions.
-Note that we attack the single-frame \ac{ICP} algorithm on its own, rather than a full localization pipeline (e.g., with odometry), which we leave for future work.
+Our model can attack any differentiable lidar-based \ac{ICP} algorithm.
+We train using dICP \cite{lisus2023pointing}, a differentiable \ac{ICP} library.
+We attack the single-frame \ac{ICP} algorithm, rather than a full localization pipeline (e.g., with odometry), which we leave for future work.

 Given a reference point cloud (also known as the map) \mbox{$\boldsymbol{Q} \in \mathbb{R}^{M\times 3} $} and a measured point cloud (also known as the scan) \mbox{$\boldsymbol{P} \in \mathbb{R}^{N\times 3}$}, \ac{ICP} estimates a transform from the scan to the map \mbox{${\boldsymbol{{\hat{T}}_{QP}}} \in SE(3)$}. \mbox{$M, N \in \mathbb{N}$} denote the number of points in the map and scan, respectively.
 The \ac{ICP} pose error vector \mbox{$\boldsymbol{\xi} \in \mathbb{R}^6$} can be calculated using the ground truth transform \mbox{$\boldsymbol{T_{QP}} \in SE(3)$} via